reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 ## Main Posts Feed

 The main feature for our social media feed app will be a list of posts.
-We'll add several more pieces to this feature as we go along, but to start off, our first goal is to just show the list of post entries on screen.
+We'll add several more pieces to this feature as we go along, but to start off, our first goal is to only show the list of post entries on screen.

 ### Creating the Posts Slice